Coiot/cbr-main/src/albums/s4/Episode41.5.md

 - scene_number: 01
   scene_title: "The Calm Before the Storm"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene01.jpeg
   narration: "<p>Coiot: I was going to do a narration for these slides since the website script requires some text to be present.
 It has been a few rough work days which left me no time... so enjoy this dumb AI generated slop instead.</p><p>For decades, the world has been at peace, but tensions simmer beneath the surface.
-In the heart of the Pacific, Bora Bora expands its influence, while the Dzungars sharpen their cavalry for what seems like an inevitable conflict.</p>"
+Across the oceans, the islanders of Bora Bora and Singapore flourish, their navies dominating the seas.
+Meanwhile, Mogadishu thrives as a coastal power, its merchants growing wealthy through commerce and diplomacy</p>"
 - scene_number: 02
   scene_title: "The Rising Threat"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene02.jpeg
-  narration: "<p>The Khoshuts, nestled between giants, secretly form a defensive pact with Mogadishu.
+  narration: "<p>The Yellowknives carve their place in the north, their warriors hardened by the tundra.
+To the south, New Holland builds vast trade networks, while Ndongo establishes a mighty kingdom in the heart of the continent.
+The Khoshuts, nestled between giants, secretly form a defensive pact with Mogadishu.
 Trade agreements are signed, but both sides know that ink dries faster than trust.</p>"
 - scene_number: 03
   scene_title: "New Holland’s Gamble"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene03.jpeg
-  narration: "<p>New Holland sends explorers deep into Ndongo lands, offering advanced weaponry in exchange for access to key rivers.
+  narration: "<p>The first battles erupt as New Holland and the Yellowknives contest the fertile lands between their growing empires.
+What begins as a series of border skirmishes soon escalates into full-scale war.
+New Holland sends explorers deep into Ndongo lands, offering advanced weaponry in exchange for access to key rivers.
 The Ndongo queen listens, but her warriors remain skeptical.</p>"
 - scene_number: 04
   scene_title: "Osage’s Secret Plans"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene04.jpeg
-  narration: "<p>In the shadowed halls of Osage’s capital, emissaries from Selkups and Sierra Leone whisper of a coming storm.
+  narration: "<p>In the mountains, the Wahgi stand resilient, their warriors defending their territory against all who would seek to claim it.
+The Osage expand through river valleys, their people forging a stronghold in the heartland.
+In the shadowed halls of Osage’s capital, emissaries from Selkups and Sierra Leone whisper of a coming storm.
 An alliance is proposed, but the price may be too steep.</p>"
 - scene_number: 05
   scene_title: "Singapore's Bold Move"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene05.jpeg
-  narration: "<p>Singapore, ever the merchant king, brokers a deal between Wahgi and the Yellowknives.
+  narration: "<p>Meanwhile, Mogadishu and Singapore eye each other warily, their naval dominance challenged by rival fleets.
+The trade routes that once united them now spark tension, as each seeks to control the flow of goods and power.
+Singapore, ever the merchant king, brokers a deal between Wahgi and the Yellowknives.
 But peace is a fragile thing, and greed an ever-hungry beast.</p>"
 - scene_number: 06
   scene_title: "Faroes on the Defensive"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene06.jpeg
   narration: "<p>The Faroes prepare for war as whispers of invasion reach their icy shores.
-A fleet is built, but will it be enough?</p>"
+A fleet is built, but will it be enough?
+Ndongo, seeing an opportunity, expands aggressively, its armies marching toward Sierra Leone.
+The smaller kingdom prepares to defend itself, but it is clear that they stand little chance alone.</p>"
 - scene_number: 07
   scene_title: "A Broken Treaty"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene07.jpeg
-  narration: "<p>The Dzungars, true to their warrior nature, break a truce with the Khoshuts and march toward their capital.
+  narration: "<p>To the west, the Dzungars and Khoshuts, once nomadic horsemen, carve out powerful empires.
+Their cavalry storms across the plains, overwhelming lesser foes and establishing dominance over the steppe.
+The Dzungars, true to their warrior nature, break a truce with the Khoshuts and march toward their capital.
 The first battle of the war has begun.</p>"
 - scene_number: 08
   scene_title: "Mogadishu Strikes Back"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene08.jpeg